bogus34/bookshelf-schema/doc/fields.rst

 - **algorithm**: Function, required - function that will take string as an argument and return encrypted value
 - **salt**: Boolean, default true - use salt when storing this field
 - **saltLength**: Integer, default 5 - salt length
+- **saltAlgorithm**: Function - function used to generate salt.
+Should take salt length as a parameter.
 - **minLength** | **min_length**: Integer
 - **maxLength** | **max_length**: Integer